ogc1231/sample-pad/TESTING.md

 When two keyboard keys are pressed at the same time only one of the pressed audio files will play

 ### Bug 3
-Sometimes there a delay after a pad button is pressed via mouse or keyboard before the audio plays.
+Sometimes there is a delay after a pad button is pressed via mouse or keyboard before the audio plays.

 ### Bug 4
 When multiple button pads are spam pressed on mobile the audio cuts out completely.

-### Bug 5
+### Bug 5 *BUG HAS BEEN FIXED*
 Error logged to the console when page is first loaded *BUG HAS BEEN FIXED*

 ![screenshot](https://github.com/ogc1231/sample-pad/blob/main/documentation/testing/bug5.png)